Roneb92/LITA-Capstone-Project/README.md

 # LITA-Capstone-Sales-Data-project
-LITA Capstone project is about a retail store sales performance
+Documentation of The Incubator Hub LITA Capstone Project 1